Latest posts

 Should I buy a cheap upgraded/reformatted SDHC micro SD card on eBay?

-Short answer – No!
 Now I must admit I am one for buying rubbish on eBay and usually fancy myself as someone who can spot the difference between a bargain and a scam.
+However this time I almost got scammed.

 Convert tweet hashtags, at-tags and urls to links with PHP and Regular Expressions